practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 $
 ```

-With an execution time of about 35 seconds, this **interpreted** script is in the range of YJIT compiled Ruby: [Execution speeds table](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02a%20-%20benchmarking%20with%20inefficient%20Fibonacci%20number%20calculations#execution-speeds-table), so basically "middle-of-the-road" efficient.
+With an execution time of about 35 seconds, this **interpreted** script is in the range of YJIT compiled Ruby: [Execution speeds table](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02a%20-%20benchmarking%20with%20inefficient%20Fibonacci%20number%20calculations#execution-speeds-table).

 <br/>